rdubois440/btkbdemu/README.md

 At this point, the new package should be available in openwrt build `make menuconfig`

 Select Utilities --> btkbdemu Activate it
 `make`
 Make sure the build terminates without error

 ##4- Create the SDCard

 `cd /bin/brcm2708`
 `ls -l *.img`

 -rw-r--r-- 1 rene rene 79691776 Aug 17 10:07 openwrt-brcm2708-bcm2708-sdcard-vfat-ext4.img
 Notice the small size, 80 Mb

 su to root, copy the image to your SDCard.

-**Make sure to use the correct target device ! ! ! /dev/YourSDCard will be deleted and cannot be recovered**
+**Make sure to use the correct target device ! ! !
+/dev/YourSDCard will be deleted and cannot be recovered ! ! !**

 In my case, I use a microsd card on an SDCard adapter, my target is `of=/dev/mmcblk0`
 `sudo dd if=openwrt-brcm2708-bcm2708-sdcard-vfat-ext4.img of=/dev/YourSDCard bs=1M`

 76+0 records in
 76+0 records out
 79691776 bytes (80 MB) copied, 2.66479 s, 29.9 MB/s

 ##5- Check it